Ocyrus47/milestone1/README.md

 <li>Press Enter.
 Your local clone will be created.</li>
 </ol>

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone <a href="https://github.com/Ocyrus47/milestone1" target="_blank">Milestone 1 project / OL Designs</a> git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 # Credits